Clinical-Genomics/MIP/documentation/Analysis.md

 One can use ``--dra`` to generate sbatch scripts which then can be submitted manually by the user individually or sequentially using ``sbatch --dependency=[type]:[jobid]``.
 Note that this will not update qc_sampleInfo.yaml as this is done at MIP run time.

-### Rerun analysis using exactly the same parameters as last analysis run for family 0
+### Rerun analysis using exactly the same parameters as last analysis run for case 0

 ```Bash
 $ mip analyse rd_dna --config 0/analysis/0_config.yaml